paulschaaf/launch-url-from-string/ReadMe.md

 has turned the branch name ("DEVCCPERF-142") into a link to that case in a Jira installation.

 ## This Plugin
-This plugin applies those same rules to quoted literal strings, XML attributes and XML element text.
+This plugin applies those same rules to literal strings, comments, XML attributes and XML element text.
 Now code like `@TestCase("DEVCCPERF-142")` or `<foo>DEVCCPERF-142</foo>` becomes hyperlinks, too.

 Of course you can define link patterns to go anywhere you like: for instance you could link `[Ww]ikipedia:(.*)` to `http://en.wikipedia.org/w/index.php?title=Special:Search&search=$1`

-### Limitations
-The Regex patterns are matched against each discrete literal String.
-This means expressions like `"DEVCCPERF" + "-142"` can't be matched by a single pattern.

 ### Supported Languages*
 - [Dart](https://www.dartlang.org/)